JonWong2020/team-profile-generator/README.md

   An application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.

   ## Usage
-  To use the applicaiton, simply clone the repository onto your local system.
-Once cloned, run in the command line `node run start` in your console and you will be prompted to fill out questions for your team.
+  To use the applicaiton you will need node.js and you can simply clone the repository onto your local system.
+Once cloned, run in the command line `node index.js` in your console and you will be prompted to fill out questions for your team.
 Below you can view the a demo of the application if on Github.